Ahi Tuna Nachos

 - Avocados- Make sure they are fully ripe but still have their bright vibrant green color.

 - Sriracha- This is an asian style hot sauce.
-If you cannot find it, you can use Tabasco, cayenne pepper or your favorite hot sauce brand.
+If you cannot find it, you can use Gochujang, Harissa, Chili Garlic Sauce, or cayenne pepper.

 - Seaweed salad- Also known as Wakame, can be found at Japanese supermarkets.
 I’ve also seen it sold at Costco.